yuhaozhang7/NGD-SLAM/README.md

 # NGD-SLAM

 This is a visual SLAM system designed for dynamic environments, based on the [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) framework.
-It runs in real-time on a single laptop CPU without compromising tracking accuracy.
+It runs in real-time on a single laptop CPU without compromising tracking accuracy [[Demo](https://www.bilibili.com/video/BV1XKT5eaEsT/)] [[Paper](https://arxiv.org/abs/2405.07392)].

 # 1. Prerequisites